 Out of bounds is played as a lateral hazard during PGA Jr. League regular season games.

-Stroke Maximum: Triple Bogey is the stroke maximum on a hole.
+Stroke Maximum: The maximum score per hold is triple bogey.
 No hole in PGA Jr. League Golf can be won with a triple bogey.
 Any team failing to finish the hole after reaching 2-strokes over par should pick-up.
 If both teams are forced to pick-up, then the hole is halved.

 As PGA Jr. League is primarily a developmental program, some limited communication between Captains, Coaches and players during the round is understandable.
 In modification of the Note to Rule 8 of the Rules of Golf, at any point during a match, each team’s official Captain and registered Coach(es) may give (and players may seek) advice regarding; player safety, pace of play, rules of play and conditions of competition.